christinena-msr/crispy_devProfileGenerator/README.md

 > pink
 > red
 ```
 4. Voila!
-You should see a pdf file generated with the name profile-[username].pdf created in the same folder.
+You should see a pdf file generated with the name profile-[username].pdf created in the `./assets` folder.

 ## Concepts Learned & Applied
 * Node